Healthink/PIC/README.md

 The administrator of PIC is Haomin Li (hmli@zju.edu.cn)

-buildpic/mysql
-    with sql script to import PIC dataset into MySQL and create index on datatables
+/buildpic/mysql  --with sql script to import PIC dataset into MySQL and create index on datatables

-pic-doc
-    The source code of PIC document website
+/pic-doc --The source code of PIC document website

-pic-website
-    the source code of PIC website include the visulization solution of PIC
+/pic-website  --the source code of PIC website include the visulization solution of PIC

-statistics
-    the source code of python to show the statistics in PIC paper
+/statistics --the source code of python to show the statistics in PIC paper